 The modern approach to relationships finds many couples co-habiting long before considering marriage.
-However, you could be in a de facto relationship without even realising it – and, if so, your personal assets are at serious risk in the event that you and your de facto part ways.
+However, you could be in a de facto relationship without even realising it – and, if so, your personal assets are at serious risk if you and your de facto part ways.

-The Federal Government now has jurisdiction over de facto relationships pursuant to the Family Law Act 1975 (Cth) (“the FLA”).
+The Federal Government now has jurisdiction over de facto relationships under the Family Law Act 1975 (Cth) (“the FLA”).

 Deemed de factos

-Under the FLA, as soon as a couple lives together on a genuine domestic basis they are deemed to be de facto partners provided that they are not related by family and not married to each other.
-However, the relationship must meet certain criteria if, in the event of a break up, one or both of the de factos want to make a property or maintenance claim.
+Under the FLA, as soon you live with someone on a genuine domestic basis you are deemed to be de facto partners, provided you are not already related by family and not married to each other.

-If a couple lives together on a genuine domestic basis and has a child, they are immediately considered a de facto couple for the purposes of the FLA and have immediate property entitlements.
+If you live with someone on a genuine domestic basis and have a child, you are immediately considered a de facto couple for the purposes of the FLA, and have immediate property and maintenance entitlements.

 There is no discrimination between heterosexual and homosexual relationships under these provisions of the FLA.